Data Storage Facilities

 • Easy to access and work with data

-• Set up to work with parallelization, making analysis many times faster
+• Set up to work with parallelization and large working memory on the HPC cluster, making analysis many times faster

 Disadvantages